paynejc/Homework1/README.md

 # Homework1

 This is the first homework assignment.
-The goal is to provide more efficient code and make the site accesible.
+The goal is to provide more efficient code make the site accesible.
 I cleaned up the header, footer, and body of site.
 Added alt text for accessibility.
 Cleaned up code as needed to eliminate repetition.